 UC San Diego has major-preparatory agreements with California community colleges for all majors.
 These agreements can be found at the ASSIST website, which shows how course credits earned at one public California college or university can be applied when transferred to another.
 ASSIST is the official repository of articulation for California’s public colleges and universities and provides the most accurate and up-to-date information about student transfer in California.

 When filling out the UC application, rank all the colleges in order, starting with your first preference.
 Although there are no guarantees, the Office of Admissions makes every effort to place students in one of their top choices, as enrollment quotas permit.
 Applicants who do not indicate any college preference or alternate choices, will be assigned to a college.

-Read about UC San Diego’s six colleges on our website; you will also want to look at the individual college websites linked from that page.
+Read about UC San Diego’s seven colleges on our website; you will also want to look at the individual college websites linked from that page.

 To accept UC San Diego’s offer of admission, complete and submit the reply to offer of admission and the online Statement of Legal Residence (SLR) through the applicant portal.
 The $250 nonrefundable deposit accompanying your reply to offer of admission (if required at that time) is applied toward payment of tuition.

 The applicant portal guides you through the steps online.
 If you do not submit (or have your reply to offer of admission postmarked) before the deadline, you will be denied enrollment due to space limitations.
 The deadlines for return of your reply to offer of admission and SLR are

 May 1—first-year students